nakuberneri/sicily-hugo-theme/exampleSite/content/pricing/mixing.md

 +++
-description = "This is meta description" draft = true subtitle = "We have prices for production, mixing and mastering.
-Scroll down for options." title = "Mixing"
+description = "This is meta description" draft = true subtitle = "We have prices for mixing.
+Dale boca" title = "Mixing"
 [base]
 info = "Perfect for small engineering teams"